indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 The time (in seconds) used to get a preview frame with the **Preview** button.

 ##### Image format
 The image file formats supported by the camera driver will be listed here.
 They can be different for different cameras.
-The selected format will be used as a storage format for the saved images.
+The selected format will be used as a storage format for the saved images. **Raw data** format is a special case.
+It is supposed to be used by INDIGO internally, this is why batches and sequences will not save images taken as **Raw data** (as of Ain Imager version 0.99).

 ##### Region of interest
 The region of interest (ROI) can be configured by specifying **X** and **Y** of the top left corner and **Width** and **Height** of the sub-frame.